nkapila6/nov9-uaeswe/README.md

 If you're using Docker, I assume you can read documentation so just follow this [link](https://docs.astral.sh/uv/guides/integration/docker/).

 ## Post installation steps
-Do verify that you can access `uv` in your terminal just
+Do verify that you can access `uv` in your terminal.

 See an example [here](https://i.imgur.com/gOW2CRl.png).
 If you can see this, please proceed to the next step.